• Courses

 First, you need to investigate the player (and its vendor), and then you need to find the right tracking method for it.

-In this blog post, I shared solutions for 3 players (Youtube, Vimeo, HTML5).
+In this blog post, I shared solutions for 3 players (YouTube, Vimeo, HTML5).
 If you are dealing with some other player, find out the name of that player.
 Once you do that, do a Google Search and keep looking for something like “[insert video player name] tracking with google tag manager”.

 Chances are that you’ll be lucky and find the needed solution.